-And the best thing is the fragrance you get will be very mild and not very strong.
+And the best thing is the fragrance you get will be mild and not very strong.

-Here’s how you can make and use your own wood shiner at home…
+Here’s how you can make and use your wood shiner at home…

-- In a spray bottle take 1 cup of virgin coconut oil, 1/4 cup white vinegar, 1 tbsp fresh lemon juice, and few drops of Lavender essential oil
+- In a spray bottle, take 1 cup of virgin coconut oil, 1/4 cup white vinegar, 1 tbsp fresh lemon juice, and a few drops of Lavender essential oil

 - You can now clean the surface and spray this mixture on the surface you need to polish

-- Next wipe the surface using a micro-fibre cloth in a circular motion until you get a well-polished look on the surface
+- Next, wipe the surface using a microfiber cloth in a circular motion until you get a well-polished look on the surface

-- Allow the polish to dry for 5 to 10 minutes and then buff down the surface again for a final touch up
+- Allow the polish to dry for 5 to 10 minutes, then buff down the surface again for a final touch-up.

-I have used lavender oil as it’s my favorite, you can use any other EO if you want.
+I have used lavender oil, and it’s my favorite; you can use any other EO if you want.

-After you applied the polish, store the leftover mixture in a cool dry place away from children so that you can use it next time for instantly polishing your vintage wood furniture.
+After you apply the polish, store the leftover mixture in a cool, dry place away from children so that you can use it next time to instantly polish your vintage wood furniture.

-Note: Many people have had great success with using beeswax in combination with coconut oil to prepare a good polish.
-I haven’t tried it yet, but if you want you can try that recipe too.
+Note: Many people have had great success using beeswax in combination with coconut oil to prepare a good polish.
+I haven’t tried it yet, but if you want, you can try that recipe too.

 Few Other Oil Finishes: Alternatives to Coconut Oil for Wood Furniture